puppetlabs/puppetlabs-mysql/README.md

 A script that is executed at when the backup is finished.
 This could be used to (r)sync the backup to a central store.
 This script can be either a single line that is directly executed or a number of lines, when supplied as an array.
 It could also be one or more externally managed (executable) files.

+#####`provider`

+Set backup implementation

+* `mysqldump`
+* `mysqlbackup`: MySQL Enterprise Backup
+* `xtrabackup`: Percona XtraBackup

+####mysql::backup::mysqldump

+Implements mysql::server::backup with mysqldump

+Backup type: Logical

+####mysql::backup::mysqlbackup

+Implements mysql::server::backup with MySQL Enterprise Backup from Oracle

+Backup type: Physical

+For this you need the meb package, which is available in RPM and TAR format from Oracle.
+For Ubuntu you can use [meb-deb](https://github.com/dveeden/meb-deb) to create a package from an official tarball.

+####mysql::backup::xtrabackup

+Implements mysql::server::backup with XtraBackup from Percona

+Backup type: Physical

 ####mysql::server::monitor

 #####`mysql_monitor_username`